jhelou96/carshowleb/README.md

 # CarShowLeb
-[CarShowLeb](http://carshowleb.joeyhelou.com) s an online platform that allows used car dealers to create a page where they can advertize for their dealership.
+[CarShowLeb](http://carshowleb.joeyhelou.com) is an online platform that allows used car dealers to create a page where they can advertize for their dealership.
 They have access to a complete admin panel where they can manage their page and cars.
 In parallel, users can search for dealerships, cars and even create alerts to be notified when a specific car model is made available.

 CarShowLeb is based on a customized version of [Expressif](http://expressif.org).